 * The Birth of the Prophet (Nov.
 12) and Day of the Covenant (Nov.
-26) are both Baha’i holy days (our family has had Baha’i teachers and childcare providers and neighbors).
+26) are both Baha’i holy days (our family has had Baha’i teachers, childcare providers, and neighbors).

 * Bodhi Day.
 Our Buddhist friends and neighbors celebrate Bodhi Day on December 8 (or on the Sunday immediately preceding).

 * St. Lucia Day (Dec.
-13) Our Swedish neighbors and friends celebrate St. Lucia Day, as did Belle’s and K’s school, when they were in grade school (Belle, as the oldest 3rd grade girl, got to play St. Lucia).
+13) Our Swedish neighbors and friends celebrate St. Lucia Day, as did one of Belle’s and K’s schools, when they were in grade school (Belle, as the oldest 3rd grade girl, got to play St. Lucia).

 * Little Christmas Eve (Dec.
-23) Celebrated by my family, supposedly a custom of the small Norwegian village of my paternal grandfather’s ancestors.
+23) Celebrated by my family, LCE was a custom of the small Norwegian village of my paternal grandfather’s ancestors.